39. Lemmings (DMA Design, 1991)

-A popular puzzle game that spawned a horde of rereleases, updates, sequels, expansions, clones and parodies, Lemmings is a simple concept - get a quota of Lemmings safely to the goal.
+A popular puzzle game that spawned a horde of rereleases, updates, sequels, expansions, clones and parodies, Lemmings is a simple concept - get a quota of the little rodents safely to the goal.
 To this end, one picks a few out of the crowd and assigns them jobs meant to help the others avoid danger or bypass obstacles - whether simply stopping and forcing them to go the other way, digging through dirt, climbing up walls, or blowing themselves up to clear an obstacle from the others' path.
 Once enough are safely through the exit door, the next stage begins.
 Simple enough concept, but many of the later stages get deviously difficult, requiring some very fast thinking to succeed.
-Given just how prolific and popular the series was, if you owned basically any platform out in the early '90s, you probably played or at least saw Lemmings or one of its sequels/spinoffs/expansions at some point.
-And thankfully, all of them were pretty damn fun.
+Given just how prolific and popular the series was, if you owned basically any game platform out in the early '90s, you probably played or at least saw Lemmings or one of its sequels/spinoffs/expansions at some point.
+And thankfully, most of them were pretty damn fun.
+Key word being "most"; skip Lemmings Paintball and All New World of Lemmings aka Lemmings Chronicles, they're really lame.

 38. Commander Keen in Goodbye Galaxy! (id Software, 1991)